-Students will be asked to go to their designated area on arrival Students will have staggered end to the day by year group Circulation within the building Exposure to infection from inadequate social distancing Pupils and staff Serious We will arrange for pupils to access rooms directly from outside where possible. med ium med ium Circulation routes around the school have been reviewed.
+Arrival and departure from school Exposure to infection from inadequate social distancing Pupils and staff Serious We will consider carefully start/ finish times to keep groups of pupils apart as they arrive and finish school.
+This will not involve the loss of teaching time Students will be asked to go to their designated area on arrival Students will have staggered end to the day by year group Circulation within the building Exposure to infection from inadequate social distancing Pupils and staff Serious We will arrange for pupils to access rooms directly from outside where possible. med ium med ium Circulation routes around the school have been reviewed.
 There are one-way circulation routes in corridors and stairways.
-Arrangements are in place to ensure all students have their own area and stagger lunch where needed.
-Multiple food sources are available to reduce numbers accessing circulation routes.
-Lesson changeover Exposure to infection throupoor behaviour Exposure to infection through poor behaviour Pupils and staff Serious Students will be expected to finish their work during the two lesson changeovers per day and to prepare their books and resources for the next lesson. med ium med ium Students will be expected to conduct themselves responsibly, cooperating with the patrolling members of staff in the block.
-Arrangements are in place through our behaviour policy to address anyone unable to meet our expectations Lunchtimes Exposure to infection from inadequate social distancing during preparation and serving of food (catering staff) Pupils and staff Serious Liaison with catering contractors is in place. med ium med ium Payment for food (secondary) Pupils and staff Finger recognition systems for meal payment will be cleaned between each pupil's use. med ium med ium Exposure to infection from inadequate social distancing: Collection of food by pupils and eating arrangements inadequate social distancing: Pupils and staff Serious Pupils will enter their designated lunch area in their bubble year group only.
-Groups to be kept apart. med ium med ium · · · We have addressed the potential for eating in classrooms and will use/use this option if necessary.
-Students will be expected to observe good hygiene; washing hands before and after eating and disposing of any litter and food in the bins provided.
-Students will be expected to clean the desk and chair using the cleaning station in the room.
+Arrangements are in place to ensure all students have their own allocated area and stagger lunch where needed.
+Multiple food sources are available to reduce numbers accessing circulation routes. - Exposure to infection through poor behaviour Pupils and staff Serious Students will be expected to finish their work during the two lesson changeovers per day and to prepare their books and resources for the next lesson. med ium med ium Students will be expected to conduct themselves responsibly, cooperating with the patrolling members of staff in the block.
+Arrangements are in place through our behaviour policy to address anyone unable to meet our expectations Lunchtimes Exposure to infection from inadequate social distancing during preparation and serving of food (catering staff) Pupils and staff Serious Liaison with catering contractors is in place. med ium med ium Payment for food (secondary) Pupils and staff Finger recognition systems for meal payment will be cleaned between each pupil's use. med ium med ium Exposure to infection from inadequate social distancing: Collection of food by pupils and eating arrangements Pupils and staff Serious Pupils will enter their designated lunch area in their bubble year group only.
+Groups to be kept apart. med ium med ium

-SKA DS Risk Assessment: School operation from 1 September 2020 Issue 2.0 1/08/20 Page 40 of 49 -- --------- -----------------------------
+SKA DS Risk Assessment: School operation from 1 September 2020 Issue 3.0 1/08/20 Page 47 of 60 -------------------------------------------------------------------------- --------- -----------------------------